-- Consult the governing plan terms and, if applicable, the plan's insurer or stop-loss carrier. - Address how COBRA will be handled under the garden leave provision (including whether the garden leave constitutes a COBRA qualifying event), so that the commencement and duration of any COBRA coverage period is clear. - Coordinate with any third-party COBRA administrators to ensure that required COBRA notices are timely provided and premium payments are handled properly.
+- Consult the governing plan terms and, if applicable, the plan's insurer or stop-loss carrier. - Address how COBRA will be handled when an employee goes on garden leave provision (including whether the garden leave constitutes a COBRA qualifying event), so that the commencement and duration of any COBRA coverage period is clear. - Coordinate with any third-party COBRA administrators to ensure that required COBRA notices are timely provided and premium payments are handled properly.